British Military & Criminal History:

 |Home - Remembrance & Memorials - Cemeteries in Europe - Belgium - Menin Gate Memorial|

 The Ypres (Menin Gate) Memorial is situated at the eastern end of Ypres (Ieper) on the road to Menin (Menen) and Courtrai (Kortrijk).
 The memorial was designed by Sir Reginald Blomfield, with sculpture by Sir William Reid-Dick.
 The site of the former east gate was chosen, as the thousands of troops matching towards the Ypres battlefields would have passed through the gate.

-Every night, regardless of weather, at 8pm local time, the Last Post is sounded by members of the local Fire Brigade.
+Since 1928, at 8pm local time (regardless of weather), the Last Post is sounded by members of the local Fire Brigade.
 For more information about this simple, but moving ceremony, please visit the Last Post Association web site.